Tobias-Kohn/pyPMatch/README.md

 #### Import Code From Python Modules

-Yet, it is probably more convenient to install the auto import hook, so that all modules in your package/project are compiled using the _PyMa_-compiler (if they contain a `case` statement, that is).
+It is probably more convenient to install the auto import hook, so that all modules in your package/project are compiled using the _PyMa_-compiler (if they contain a `case` statement, that is).
 The auto import is installed directly through the import of `enable_auto_import`.
 ```python